 - Harlech Castle - Gwynedd.
 Well preserved medieval Welsh castle with impressive gatehouse.
 Built in 1283 - 1290.
 Several concentric rings of defences.
 It withstood 7 years long siege, which ended in 1468 – the longest siege in the history of British Isles.
 Slighted in 1647, but nevertheless well preserved.

 - Raglan Castle - Monmouthshire.
 Large, visually impressive medieval castle ruins.
-Present structure is built since 1435, although a castle exists here since 12th century.
-In late 16th century reshaped into luxurious mansion.
-In decline since 17th century.
+Present structure is built since 1435, although a castle exists here since the 12th century.
+In the late 16th century reshaped into luxurious mansion.
+In decline since the 17th century.

 - Castell Coch - Cardiff.
 Amazing replica of medieval castle.
-This massive Gothic Revival structure was built in 1871 – 1891.
-The castle resembles a 13th century castle which was located exactly here.
-Some rooms have retained original Gothic Revival interiors.
+This massive Neo-Gothic structure was built in 1871 – 1891.
+The castle resembles a castle the 13th century which was located exactly here.
+Some rooms have retained original Neo-Gothic interiors.

 - Erddig - Wrexham.
-Enormous country house, built in 1684 – 1687, extended in 1720ies.
+Enormous country house, built in 1684 – 1687, extended in the 1720s.
 One of the finest country houses in United Kingdom.
 Historical interiors preserved in excellent state.
 Exquisite gardens.

 - Hensol Castle - Vale of Glamorgan.
-Mansion built in Gothic style in late 17th or early 18th century.
-This structure is a puzzle for architecture historians as it represents either very late Gothic style building or very early Gothic Revival building.
+Mansion built in Gothic style in the late 17th or the early 18th century.
+This structure is a puzzle for architecture historians as it represents either very late Gothic style building or very early Neo-Gothic building.
 Ghost stories.

 - Margam Castle - Vale of Glamorgan.
-Impressive Victorian country house built in 1830 – 1840 in Gothic Revival style.
+Impressive Victorian country house built in 1830 – 1840 in Neo-Gothic style.
 Considered to be haunted.

 - Plas Mawr - Conwy.
 Historical house in Conwy, best preserved Elizabethan town house in United Kingdom.
 Built between 1575 and 1586.
 Facade is adorned with beautiful plasterwork.
 Reported paranormal events.